 (View of Peterskirche and square by the artist Carl Schütz, published by Artaria & Co.
 Verlag in 1779; Wien Museum Inv.-Nr.
 18987; excerpt reproduced with permission under the terms of the CC0 licence)

-Dedicated to the Holy Trinity, the design mimics the famous namesake in Rome (as you can tell from a glance at the main dome); the official consecration took place in 1733.
+Dedicated to the Holy Trinity, the design clearly mimics that famous namesake in Rome (as you can tell from a glance at the main dome); the official consecration took place in 1733.

 (Booking service provided by Tiqets.com*, who I am an affiliate of)